The Shipping Law Review: Ports and Terminals

 i Historical and economic context

 As the manufacturing base has changed and the economy developed, so too has the ownership and operational structure of UK ports and terminals.
 During the past 25 years, UK ports have gone from being largely state-owned enterprises to adopting the privatisation model of port and terminal operation, with transfer of the ports' regular functions to private enterprise and wholesale disposal of physical assets.
-Most of the UK's largest ports are now in private-sector ownership.
+Most of the UK's largest ports are now in private sector ownership.

-ii Terminal operator's liability
+ii Terminal operators' liability

-The globalisation of terminal operators has led to an increase in the standardisation of the terms upon which cargo is handled at ports – international operators will seek to have consistent liability regimes across the globe for reasons of risk and insurance management.
+The globalisation of terminal operators has led to an increase in the standardisation of the terms on which cargo is handled at ports – international operators will seek to have consistent liability regimes across the globe for reasons of risk and insurance management.

-There is no international convention that governs the liability of terminal operators, which can give them some flexibility when it comes to how their liability is determined.
+There is no international convention that governs the liability of terminal operators, which can allow some flexibility when it comes to how their liability is determined.
 Parties contracting under English law – which is not always possible – can, to some extent, provide for their own defences and limits of liability.
 On a global scale, however, the lack of an overarching international convention and the impact of local law and regulations can cause difficulties for the large international terminal operators as this can prevent them from being able to adopt one-size-fits-all standard terms and conditions across all their terminals.

-The nature of their business can also make it difficult for terminal operators to effectively manage their liability.
+The nature of their business can also make it difficult for terminal operators to manage their liability effectively.
 Terminals come into contact with a large number of parties, many of whom will not have a contractual relationship with a terminal.
 This means that, in addition to facing claims from their customers for breach of contract, terminal operators will often face claims in tort and bailment from third parties – it is perhaps these claims that can cause the most difficulties.

 II Contractual claims against terminal operators

 UK terminal operators will commonly seek to impose their terms and conditions on the users of their terminals, and there are a number of ways in which they seek to do this.
-Regular users of a terminal are likely to be asked to sign up to a terminal service agreement (TSA), which will contain the commercial terms between the parties (services provided, tariffs, key performance indicators, etc.) but will also include provisions designed to protect the terminal operator.
+Regular users of a terminal are likely to be asked to sign up to a terminal service agreement (TSA), which will contain the commercial terms between the parties (services provided, tariffs, key performance indicators, etc) but will also include provisions designed to protect the terminal operator.
 Terminal operators will normally seek to incorporate similar terms in their dealings with ad hoc users of their terminals by reference to published standard trading conditions (STCs).

 TSAs and STCs will typically include defences to, and limits of, the liability of the terminal for cargo claims, such as loss or damage, misdirection and delay.
 In addition to the provisions to protect against incoming claims, TSAs will often include provisions to benefit a terminal operator that wishes to pursue a damages claim against its own customer, for example, relating to dangerous or prohibited cargoes.